Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/boy.png)

 Those innocent eyes.
 They had seen nothing yet.
 I was devoted and I had a vision.
 An abstract idea of what was needed to save us all.
-The problem was that I didn´t quite know yet what we were up against.
+The problem was that I didn't quite know yet what we were up against.
 I tried nonetheless.
 <br>
 <br>
 I held speeches, urging people to get the same insight into time and reality as I had.
 I wanted them to see the inevitability of what was yet to come.
 But without a common enemy I never stood a chance.
-I tried to rally them all, but they wouldn´t listen, too fed up with their own lives.
+I tried to rally them all, but they wouldn't listen, too fed up with their own lives.
 Except one.

 ![_config.yml]({{ site.baseurl }}/images/the-engineer.png)